HQarroum/ultimate-aws-workspace/docs/getting-started.md

 ### Windows

-For Windows instances, you simply need to decrypt the password instance using the AWS Console.
+For Windows instances, you need to decrypt the password instance using the AWS Console.

 ### NiceDCV Connection